pyrddlgym-project/pyRDDLGym/docs/jax.rst

 sigmoid approximations for other relational and functional operations.

 The latter introduces model hyper-parameters :math:`w`, which control the "sharpness" of the operation.
-Higher values mean the approximation approaches its exact counterpart, at the cost of sparse and possibly numerically unstable gradients.
+Higher values mean the approximation is more accurate, but at the cost of numerical instability.

-These hyper-parameters be retrieved and modified at run-time, such as during optimization, as follows:
+These hyper-parameters be retrieved and modified at any time as follows:

 .. code-block:: python